ayancey/ayancey/README.md

   - Speech-to-Text to verify you answered correctly
   - Just a proof of concept, barely works

 Pinned repos are projects I've contributed to or just find interesting.
+I really love Plex and playing around with all the *arr projects.

 Thanks for reading!